ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Closures.md

 		print (number)
 	print_msg(9)

-Without the nonlocal keyword, the output would be 3, however, with its usage, we get 3, that is the value of the "number" variable gets modified.
+Without the nonlocal keyword, the output would be "3 9", however, with its usage, we get "3 3", that is the value of the "number" variable gets modified.
-												  9         						 3

 Now, how about we return the function object rather than calling the nested function within.
-(Remember that functions are even objects(Its Python))
+(Remember that even functions are objects.
+(It's Python.))

 	def transmit_to_space(message):
 	    "This is the enclosing function"